How do I add sensors to my dashboard?

 https://www.lifewire.com/wifi-positioning-system-1683343

-What does "NA" mean in dashboard?
+What does "NA" mean in the test result charts?

 "NA Screenshot"

-UXI sensor tests WiFi association every 5 minutes but can we configure to keep it to connect WiFi?
+UXI sensor tests WiFi association every 3 minutes but can we configure to keep it to connect WiFi?
 This test configuration seems not to be configured.

 Laptops vs phones vs IOT devices all have different quality of antennas and power outputs.
-Do you think the Cape Sensor is comparable to the average laptop regarding the antenna quality and power or would it be more like an iphone?
+Do you think the UXI Sensor is comparable to the average laptop regarding the antenna quality and power or would it be more like an iphone?
 The reason I need to know is because the Cape graphs may look much better than what the average iphone user would experience in the same location.

 The sensor is designed specifically towards the performance of a client device.
 There is no extra power, and it is not more sensitive than a client.
 The device should represent a phones performance fairly well in so far as RF characteristics are to do this we limited the receive sensitivity, and specifically did not use custom designed antennas.
+However, throughput measurements from the sensor will be lower than what you can usualy measure from a client due to the sensors rolling buffer packet capture capabilities.

 How do I get a new user account started?